Tellus Primer

 A Game World Primer

-Not really.
-There are 24 months though, you can find them under calendars, along with images of Tellus in its rotation.
+There are 24 months, you can find them under calendars in the appendix, along with images of Tellus in its rotation.
 The thing to understand is, Cyrus, a.k.a., “the sun”, doesn’t rise and fall in the same spot, and except during the summers, there isn’t a mid-day sun overhead.
-This month it is farther north, leaving the day with a hint of gray.

 What about days and weeks?

-Thanks for asking!
 Each of the 24 months has 30 days and 3, 10-day weeks.
 The days of the week are derived from the dwarf alphabet (the human settlers adopted the dwarf calendar).
 The days are Oht, Te, Ju, Ohr, Elt, Erst, Knen, Tum, Ast, and Jest.
-No you don’t have to memorize this stuff.

-So, is it true this is a flat earth?
+So, is it true this is a flat world?

 Yes.
 The world of Tellus is a disc world.
 It was constructed by a cosmic being (at least that is what is believed).
 Cyrus spins around the disc on a fixed orbit, while the disc slowly revolves.
 Because the sun is fixed and the land spins, it rises and sets in different parts of the sky as the seasons change.
 The edge of the disc is called The Realstream, an impassible, churning river that flows in the opposite direction of the revolution.
 Any ship that has successfully sailed to the other side of the disc has not returned.